-Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
-Credit risk is the most important risk for the company's business; management therefore carefully manages its exposure to credit risk.
-Credit exposures arise principally from the company's receivables and banking activities.

-The maximum exposure to credit risk at the reporting date was:
+The Company takes on exposure to credit risk, which is the risk that its customers, clients or counterparties will cause a financial loss for the Company by failing to discharge their contractual obligations.
+Credit risk is the most important risk for the Company's business; management therefore carefully manages its exposure to credit risk.
+Credit exposures arise principally from the Company's receivables from customers and treasury activities.
+The Company structures the levels of credit risk it undertakes by placing limits on the amount of risk accepted in relation to a single counterparty or groups of related counterparties and industry segments.